Discover the Power of the Rock

 Debt settlement plans

 Short sale and deed in lieu of foreclosure options

 Chapter 7 bankruptcy

 If you are facing overwhelming debt and the threat of foreclosure on your home, chapter 13 bankruptcy may seem like your only option.
-However, you should understand that you have many options available to you that may save your home and help you get ahead of your debt.
+However, you should understand that you may have many options available to you that could save your home and help you get ahead of your debt.